Line 129 – Registered retirement savings plan (RRSP) income

 - funds withdrawn under the Home Buyers' Plan, see Home Buyers' Plan (HBP); or

 - funds withdrawn under the Lifelong Learning Plan, see Lifelong Learning Plan (LLP).

 Annuity payments shown in box 16 of your T4RSP slip may qualify for the pension income amount on Line 314 – Pension income amount.

 If you or your spouse or common-law partner withdrew unused (unclaimed) RRSP contributions (made after 1990), you may be able to claim a deduction on Line 232 – Other deductions.

 Also, you may be able to jointly elect with your spouse or common-law partner to split RRSP annuity payments that you reported on line 129.
-For more information, see Eligble pension income.
+For more information, see Eligible pension income.

 On line 129, enter the total of amounts shown in boxes 16, 18, 28, and 34 of your T4RSP slips.

-Also include the amounts from boxes 20, 22, and 26, unless your spouse or common-law partner made a contribution to your RRSP in 2010, 2011 and 2012.
+Also include the amounts from boxes 20, 22, and 26, unless your spouse or common-law partner made a contribution to your RRSP in 2014, 2015, or 2016.
 If this is your case, see Withdrawing from spousal or common-law partner RRSPs first.